FAQ: Can I Use PTO After Giving Two Weeks’ Notice?

 Final Pay: Cashing Out PTO

-The employee can either cash in on their unused PTO or use it during the 2 weeks notice period.
+Depending upon the state labor laws that apply to the employment relationship, employees may be entitled to a PTO payout in conjunction with their final paycheck.
+Check the state(s) that govern your company’s practices to determine if yours requires employers to pay out PTO at the end of employment.
+If it’s part of the company policy, the employee can either cash in on their unused PTO or use it during the two weeks’ notice period.
 Legally speaking, the employee can use eight days of their vacation time for PTO even after they hand in the resignation letter.

-The company policy might discourage employees from taking PTO during two weeks notice period and instead opt out for a cash payment for their accrued but unused vacation days.
+Still, the company policy might discourage employees from taking PTO during two weeks’ notice period and encourage them instead to opt out for a cash payment for their accrued but unused vacation days.

 Payment for Unused Sick Time: Required?